matthiasmullie/hotelguide/README.md

 ## Phonegap

-This source should be Phonegap-compatible: the folder can just be copy-pasted into a Phonegap project.
+This source should be build.phonegap.com-compatible.
+The folder can pretty much just be copy-pasted into a Phonegap project.
 There's quite a few files that are useless to Phonegap, but I'd rather keep the codebase together.
 Javascript will detect if the code is running in an app and - if so - fire all requests to the production server.